KatherineMulder/ITPR6.518-Enterprise-Software-Development-Development/README.md

  Katherine & Alex's Enterprise Software Developement Assignment

 # Introduction
 This project is based on [pwrcost](https://github.com/yonush/pwrcost).
 It primarily utilizes built-in Go packages such as `net/http`, `database/sql`, `strconv`, and `html/template`.
-Additionally, it incorporates third-party packages, specifically `gorilla/mux` for routing and `jackc/pgx` for the PostgreSQL driver.
+Additionally, it incorporates third-party packages, specifically `gorilla/mux` for routing, `jackc/pgx` for the PostgreSQL driver, `icza/session` for session management and `crypto/bcrypt` for password hashing.

 **To Start the Server on Your Windows System:**